I need a home loan

 Introductory rate (IR)

 Many lenders offer reduced interest rates for a limited time at the beginning of your loan.
 This low interest rate (also known as the ‘Honeymoon rate’) usually applies to the first 24 months of the loan.
-The advantage is that IR rates can be lower than the SVR or BR but you should be aware that there is usually a catch with IRs.
+The advantage is that IR loans can be lower than the SVR or Basic products but you should be aware that there is usually a catch with IRs.
 After the end of the introductory period, the interest rate normally reverts to a higher than normal variable rate.
-At this point it would be a good idea to speak with MTM about switching the loan to another product, such as the SVR or the BR.
+At this point it would be a good idea to speak with MTM about switching the loan to another product, such as the SVR or the Basic.

 Low doc (LD)